Tree-Based Methods

 Random Forests

-• Bagging is a special case of a random forest with m=p
+• Bagging can be said to be a special case of random forests, with m=p.

 rf_model <- randomForest(amountPaidOnBuildingClaim ~ ., data = train_set,